alikaragoz/MCSwipeTableViewCell/README.md

 <p align="center"><img src="https://raw.github.com/alikaragoz/MCSwipeTableViewCell/master/github-assets/mcswipe-front.png"/></p>

-An Effort to show how one would implement a TableViewCell like the one we can see in the very well executed [Mailbox](http://www.mailboxapp.com/) iOS app.
+An effort to show how one would implement a UITableViewCell like the one we can see in the very well executed [Mailbox](http://www.mailboxapp.com/) iOS app.

-##Demo
+##Preview
 ###Exit Mode
 The exit mode `MCSwipeTableViewCellModeExit` is the original behavior we can see in the Mailbox app.
 Swiping the cell should make it disappear.
 Convenient in destructive modes.